bilancetrix/desafio-winnin/README.md

-# cypress-basico-v2
+# cypress-desafio-winnin

-Sample project for the basic course of the Talking About Testing online school.
+Sample project for a challenge testing required.

 ## Pre-requirements
 It is required to have Node.js and npm installed to run this project.